Coca-Cola takes ads off four Russian TV channels

 It had earlier predicted that volume growth in Russia would slow to "mid single digits" this year after high single digit volume growth previously.

-According to Kommersant, Coca-Cola is one of the biggest advertisers in Russia with annual spending of 2.5 billion roubles ($69 million), while rival Pepsico spent some 7 billion roubles on promotions in Russian media last year.
+According to Kommersant, Coca-Cola is one of the biggest advertisers in Russia with annual spending of 2.5 billion rubles ($69 million), while rival Pepsico spent some 7 billion rubles on promotions in Russian media last year.

 (1 US dollar = 36.2005 Russian rouble)